Slovak Paradise National Park – best places to visit

 There are lots of accommodation options in the Slovak Paradise National Park.
 As I am a fan of campings and unique accommodation options I could recommend you two campsites.

 But if you are looking for some really unique accommodation, you like horses and would like to try riding a horse around the national park, you can stay in Ranch U Trapera.
-Ranch is located in Podlesok and the prices are really good (32€ double-room/night, 12€ horse ride/hour).
+The ranch is located in Podlesok and the prices are really good (32€ double room/night, 12€ horse ride/hour).

 Did you like Slovak Paradise National Park?
 Slovakia has 8 additional national parks that are equally beautiful.
 Explore Slovak National Parks and their best places here!

 Závojový waterfall, Slovak Paradise National Park, Slovakia by Silvio Pašmik